-Aarhus University (AU) projects are approved by the Research Ethics Committee.
-The Committee’s responsibility is to ensure a consistent and responsible framework for project approval and make it easier for AU researchers to obtain grants and publish.
+Aarhus University (AU) studies are approved by the Research Ethics Committee.
+The Committee’s responsibility is to ensure a consistent and responsible framework for study approval and make it easier for AU researchers to obtain grants and publish.

-The Committee acts as an Institutional Review Board (IRB) in cases where researchers are required to demonstrate that the university has approved the ethical aspects of your research.
+The Committee acts as an Institutional Review Board (IRB) in cases where researchers are required to demonstrate that the university has approved the ethical reserach aspects of their research.

-Informed consent: The study subjects’ participation in research projects must take place on the background of informed consent.
+Informed participation consent: The study subjects’ participation in research studies must take place on the background of informed consent.
 The informed consent should include the following information:

-Methods for the anonymisation of data and publication of results must be outlined in the project description.
+Methods for the anonymisation of data and publication of results must be outlined in the study description.

 Fill out the information form with all appendices (in PDF format).
 Find the form here.